 Now, many companies organise themselves by type of activity such as marketing, finance, operations and IT.
 Each "function" of the business will therefore consist of a range of activities from innovation to commodity.
 Ideally when you outsource a "function", you want to outsource those activities which are well defined and common in your industry i.e. the commodities, see figure 2.

 Such activities are more likely to be suitable for economies of scale, standards and an ecosystem of providers.
 This is where outsourcing can work and for a business consumer this roughly translates to lower prices, reliability, increases in speed and potential for portability in a competitive market.

 However if you outsource a function of the business, such as marketing or finance or IT, then along with the commodity like activities you will be outsourcing some innovative and transient activities - see figure 3.
 For such activities there will be no economies of scale, standards or an ecosystem of providers.

 Figure 3 - Additional activities lost in outsourcing

 The net result of such an outsourcing would be a loss of innovative activities, potential future profits, capability and talent.
-Furthermore such outsourced activities are unlikely to show any economies of scale and are more likely to result in lock-in.
+Furthermore such outsourced activities are unlikely to show any economies of scale and are more likely to result in lock-in and cost overruns.